Contact Us Today!

 Ganesha Chaturthi

-It is the Hindu festival celebrated in honor of the god Ganesha, the elephant-headed.
-The festival, also known as Vinayaka Chaturthi, is observed in the Hindu calendar month of Bhaadrapada, starting on the shukla chaturthi (fourth day of the waxing moon period).
+It is a Hindu festival celebrated in honor of the elephant-headed God Ganesha.
+The festival, also known as Vinayaka Chaturthi, is observed in the Hindu calendar month of Bhaadrapada, starting on the Shukla Chaturthi (the fourth day of the waxing moon period).
 The date usually falls between August and September.
-The festival usually lasts for 10 days, ending on Anant Chaturdashi (fourteenth day of the waxing moon period).
+The festival usually lasts for 10 days, ending on Anant Chaturdashi (the fourteenth day of the waxing moon period).

 The modern festival involves installing clay images of Ganesha in public pandals (temporary shrines), which are worshipped for ten days.
-These are immersed at the end of the festival in a body of water such as a lake, along with the idol.
+These are immersed at the end of the festival in a body of water, such as a lake, along with the idol.
 Some Hindus also install the clay images of Ganesha in their homes.
 The festival was celebrated as a public event since the days of Maratha King Shivaji (1630–1680).
-However, the public festival as celebrated in Maharashtra today, was introduced by Bhausaheb Laxman Javale in 1892 by installing first Sarvajanik (Public) Ganesh idol- Shrimant Bhausaheb Rangari Ganpati, Bhudwar Peth, in Pune.
-The first meeting regarding starting the Sarvajanik Ganesh utsav took place under the leadership of Bhausaheb Laxman Javale at his residence (Bhudwar Peth) now known as Bhau Rangari Bhavan.
+However, the public festival as celebrated in Maharashtra today was introduced by Bhausaheb Laxman Javale in 1892 by installing the first Sarvajanik (Public) Ganesh idol- Shrimant Bhausaheb Rangari Ganpati, Bhudwar Peth, in Pune.
+The first meeting regarding starting the Sarvajanik Ganesh Utsav took place under the leadership of Bhausaheb Laxman Javale at his residence (Bhudwar Peth), now known as Bhau Rangari Bhavan.
 In 1893 Lokmanya Tilak praised the concept of Sarvajanik Ganesh Utsav in Kesari Newspaper.
-In 1894, he installed Ganesh idol in Kesari wada, Pune too and started preaching Ganesh Utsav.
+In 1894, he installed Ganesh's idol in Kesari Wada, Pune, and started preaching Ganesh Utsav.

 Navaratri

 Navaratri is a festival dedicated to the worship of the Hindu deity Durga.
-The word Navaratri means 'nine nights' in Sanskritnava meaning nine and ratri meaning nights.
+Navaratri means 'nine nights' in Sanskritnava meaning nine and ratri meaning nights.
 During these nine nights and ten days, nine forms of Devi are worshiped.
-The tenth day is commonly referred to as Vijayadashami or "Dussehra" (also spelled Dasara).
-Navaratri is an important major festival and is celebrated all over India.
-Diwali the festival of lights is celebrated twenty days after Dasara.
-Though there are total five types of Navaratri that come in a year, but Sharad Navaratri is the most popular one.
+It is celebrated twice a year, first in the month of Chaitra (March/April of the Gregorian calendar) and again in the month of Ashvin (September–October).
+The post-monsoon autumn festival is called Sharada Navaratri.
+The tenth day is called Vijayadashami or "Dussehra" (also spelled Dasara).
+Navaratri is an important major festival celebrated all over India.
+Diwali, the festival of lights, is celebrated twenty days after Dussehra.
+Though there are five types of Navaratri in a year, Sharad Navaratri is the most popular one.
 Hence, the term Navaratri is being used for Sharad Navaratri here.

 Print | Sitemap